kaist-plrg/babel-study/paper/pldi23/coverletter.md

 Reviewer D suggested including more illustrative figures and examples in the paper.
-While we agree that more figures and examples would make the paper more understandable, we could add them due to the page limit.
+While we agree that more figures and examples would make the paper more understandable, we cannot add them due to the page limit.
 We plan to include them in an extended version of the paper.

 ## Comment D5